imagej/imagej.github.io/pages/Multi-View_Fusion.md

 registration files could be found, the plugin will quit.

-![Shows the second dialog that queries the details of the multi-view fusion](Spim_multiview_dialog2.jpg
-"Shows the second dialog that queries the details of the multi-view fusion")
+![Shows the second dialog that queries the details of the multi-view fusion](/images/pages/Spim_multiview_dialog2.jpg "Shows the second dialog that queries the details of the multi-view fusion")"

 In the second dialog, you have to define the details of the multi-view fusion.
 It offers the following options: